 Scholarships and financial support

 If you have the talent and drive, we want you to be able to study with us, whatever your financial circumstances.
 There may be help for students in the form of loans and non-repayable grants from the University and from the government.
 Find out more at Masters funding overview.

 Data science and analytics have become crucial to many industries worldwide, meaning demand for qualified specialists in this field has grown exponentially in recent years – with no signs of slowing down.

 This course will teach you the in-depth technical knowledge and skills in data science along with training in workflow practice, teamwork, and ‘hacking’ that’s highly sought after by employers and will prepare you for an exciting career in industry.
 You'll also build an online portfolio of work developed throughout the course which will demonstrate your skills to prospective employers.

-On completion of this course, you will have the technical knowledge to secure employment in local government, companies handling spatial data (eg. supermarkets, retail), start-ups, transportation authorities and operators, urban planners and consultancies (eg. Arup, Mott MacDonald) in roles such as a data scientist data analyst or software developer.
+On completion of this course, you'll have the technical knowledge to secure employment in local government, companies handling spatial data (eg. supermarkets, retail), start-ups, transportation authorities and operators, urban planners and consultancies (eg. Arup, Mott MacDonald) in roles such as a data scientist, data analyst or software developer.